open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > Can you say how the members or the contributors have benefited from their work on the project?

 {{< expand "Show answer">}}
 Users in general benefit because they have access to dedicated, simple hardware.
 Contributers are usually curious people.
-They are looking to learn and try things.
+They are looking to learn and try things, like me.
 Maybe that's a bias in selecting and engaging with the community.
 Most of the active contributors have this willingness to share back.
-A couple of professionals wanted to have tools and are stuck because they found a cool place to share.
+A couple of professionals wanted to have tools and are staying because they found a cool place to share and communicate.
 One of the categories of the contributors would be academics and researchers with an obligation to publish.
 With that respect, they've shared, for example, a master thesis or their research work.

 {{< /expand >}}